KaiZTeh/KaiZTeh.github.io/content/authors/admin/_index.md

 ## About Me

-I'm Kai, a PhD student at the Department of Statistical Science in UCL, supervised by [Dr Kayvan Sadeghi](https://www.homepages.ucl.ac.uk/~ucakksa/) and [Dr Terry Soo](https://tsoo-math.github.io/).
-My research is primarily in graphical causal inference.
-I am also a teaching assistant for the Department of Statistical Science and Division of Biosciences in UCL.
-I also host the [UCL Computational Statistics/Machine Learning ELLIS Seminars](https://ucl-ellis.github.io/jt_csml_seminar_home/).
+I'm Kai, a PhD student at the Department of Statistical Science in UCL, supervised by [Dr Kayvan Sadeghi](https://www.homepages.ucl.ac.uk/~ucakksa/) and [Prof Terry Soo](https://tsoo-math.github.io/).
+I am also a research assistant at Wolfram Research Europe and a teaching assistant for the Department of Statistical Science, Division of Biosciences and Academic Communication Center in UCL.
+I hosted the [UCL Computational Statistics/Machine Learning ELLIS Seminars](https://ucl-ellis.github.io/jt_csml_seminar_home/).

 Prior to this, I obtained my master's in Engineering Science from the University of Oxford, with an emphasis on software, machine learning and control.
 I am open to work opportunities in Statistics, Data Science and Machine Learning.